pamosima/pxGridRESTXapp/README.md

 ## Usage

 Before making API calls, modify the `pxgrid_direct.csv` file with the corresponding endpoint information to reflect the data that you intend to provide to Cisco ISE.

+The application uses HTTPBasicAuth for authentication.
+Ensure that you have configured the appropriate user-password pairs and include the credentials in your API requests.

 After starting the application, the API endpoint available is: